VAL-Jerono/Ujamaa-Springs-Initiative/README.md

 Refined model recommendations for optimal locations and features to construct new wells, aiming to elevate the accuracy of predicting well functionality.
 Strategic guidelines for adjusting features during the model refinement process, ensuring better alignment with real-world conditions

-Outcome:

-Well-defined recommendations for selecting optimal locations and features for new well construction.

-A strategic plan for maximizing the efficiency and functionality of the new wells.